 “By counting footfall, retailers can identify at any time of day – how many purchasing opportunities they have in-store.
 Also, by incorporating that with sales data – how many they are missing.”

-When it comes to retail, events, hospitality and even security, there higher the foofall, the more shifts you need filled for that time period.
+When it comes to retail, events, hospitality and even security, there higher the footfall, the more shifts you need filled for that time period.
 Thankfully, there are often obvious periods of high footfall.
 Again, looking at retail as an example, weekends are far busier than weekdays in stores.
 For hospitality, footfall is quite seasonal – busier in the summer, school breaks, Christmas and other holidays.
 Understanding these patterns allows businesses to schedule staff and resources when they are needed most, based on demand.

 Product demand fluctuations